F1PFC/TTN_GPS_Tracker/Readme.md

 ---

-## Building the TTN\_GPS\_Tracker

-Before loading and running the specific TTN\_GPS\_Tracker code on our node it is essential to test out the separate component parts of the tracker, specifically the GPS and the LoRa device.
-If you do not assure yourself that these components are working before trying to run the TTN\_GPS\_Tracker code, if you then have problems you will have difficulty working out what the problems are.

-## Arduino Libraries
+## The Arduino Environment and Libraries

+This project does require a knowledge of how to install and use the Arduino Integrated Development Environment (IDE).
+You will need to know how to install it, how to load sketches, how to configure it for your Arduino board and how to install 3rd party libraries.
+There are numerous Arduino tutorials to be found on the Internet if your stuck.

-The tracker program itself and some of the test programs need some third party Arduino libraries installed, these are noted in the program listings and here;
+The tracker program itself and some of the test programs do need some third party Arduino libraries installed, these are noted in the program listings and here;

 LMIC Library;   [https://github.com/matthijskooijman/arduino-lmic](https://github.com/matthijskooijman/arduino-lmic )